Oswalt makes case to become Mets’ fifth starter

 “I think we need to evaluate where everybody is at over the All-Star break,” Callaway said before Sunday’s game.
 “We’ll see how [Oswalt] does and we just have to figure out what’s best for our team.”

-The 6-5, 245-pound righthander made his manager look good in only his fifth big-league outing.
-Oswalt went five innings and allowed a run, two hits and no walks.
+The 6-5, 245-pound right hander made his manager look good in only his fifth big-league outing.
+Oswalt allowed a run, two hits and no walks in five innings.
 The rookie threw 73 pitches, including 51 strikes.

 “I just go out there and do what they might need,” said Oswalt, who is 0-2 with a 5.64 ERA.
 “Try to keep the ballgame close and help the team win.”